reeechart/class-scheduling-dsl/README.md

     ```

 ## How to use
-1. With the same terminal/powershell condition, enter command below.
+1. Go inside the target folder.
     ```
-    java -jar ClassSchedulingDSL-1.0-SNAPSHOT-jar-with-dependencies.jar
+    cd target
     ```
+2. Insert text file to the folder.
+3. With the same terminal/powershell condition, enter command below.
+    ```
+    java -jar ClassSchedulingDSL-1.0-SNAPSHOT-jar-with-dependencies.jar <filename>
+    ```
-2. Enter the language syntax as defined in Language Syntax.
+4. Enter the language syntax as defined in Language Syntax.